tolesdev/reactivity/README.md

 # ⚛ Reactivity
 ### Reactivity is a simple component that makes tracking user activity easy and lets you decide how to act upon a users active state.
-It tracks user activity through a series of DOM events.
+It tracks user activity with a variety of DOM events.

 ## 💾 Installation